 %APPDATA%/Name on Windows.

-Name is taken from the
+Name is based on the application

 Editor data paths¶

-The editor uses different paths for user data, user settings and cache depending on the platform.
+The editor uses different paths for user data, user settings, and cache, depending on the platform.
 By default, these paths are:

 Location - 位置